srikavin/strace/maint/gen/README.md

 This syscall definition language is based on the [syzkaller description language](https://github.com/google/syzkaller/blob/master/docs/syscall_descriptions.md).

-The ordering of non-syscall statements will be directly reflected in the generated C code.
+All non-syscall statements maintain their relative ordering and are placed before syscall statements in the generated C code.
-All syscall and ifdef/ifndef statements will be placed at the end of the generated C code with their relative ordering preserved.

 ## Syntax